 Prepare monthly attendance percentage reports for individual children.

 Assists the Continuous Quality Improvement Specialist to ensure the integrity of program data in COPA and My Teaching Strategies.

 Assists in monitoring, tracking, and analyzing data monthly and works with partner site and site team to support continuous quality improvements in all content areas.

 Discreetly handle (while adhering to confidentiality standards regarding children’s records) sensitive information pertaining to children and families.

-Assist with the completion of the Program Information Report (PIR) in regards to data entry.
+Assist with the completion of the Program Information Report (PIR) in regard to data entry.

 Assist in preparation of documents and reports as required by local, state, and federal monitoring procedures and regulations.

 Create referral packets for children referred to Early Intervention/Local School District.